 In order to continue in good standing, a student must maintain a minimum grade point average of 2.0.
 The system of academic sanctions is designed to identify and help, as well as warn, those students who are in danger of not qualifying for degrees at the end of their senior year.

 The University reserves the right to require remedial action on behalf of students who are placed on academic warning or probation or are sanctioned due to a violation of the Academic Honor Code.
-Such action may include, but is not limited to, requiring students to repeat failed courses and receive a grade of C or higher, take a reduced course load, attend monitored study assistance programs, accept tutoring, change their program of study, or lose their eligibility to compete in intercollegiate 58 SLU UNDERGRADUATE CATALOG 2012-2013 3: UNDERGRADUATE POLICIES AND PROCEDURES
+Such action may include, but is not limited to, requiring students to repeat failed courses and receive a grade of C or higher, take a reduced course load, attend monitored study assistance programs, accept tutoring, change their program of study, or lose their eligibility to participate in intercollegiate athletics.
+The Academic Standards Committee sets these regulations and conditions.